mrlecko/macgyver_mud/README.md

 **Result:** Observable robustness behaviors (falsifiable), with planned re-derivation from the generative model

 ### 3. Integrated Cognitive Architecture
-**Innovation:** Integration of heuristic decisioning, episodic memory, and stability checks
+**Innovation:** Integration of heuristic decisioning and Active Inference with episodic memory and stability checks

 **Existing work:** These exist separately in research literature

-**This work:** 10 integration tests covering subsystem interactions; Active Inference integration is upcoming per roadmap
+**This work:** 10+ integration tests covering subsystem interactions; Active Inference integration is live and gated per scenario

 **Result:** Foundation for a multi-system cognitive architecture